lindseysim/web-common/README.md

 *common*.**animate**(*element*, *properties*, *duration*[, *options*]) ⇒ `Promise`

 Mimics *jQuery*.[**animate**()](http://api.jquery.com/jQuery.animate/) function using CSS transitions by first applying a [transition](https://developer.mozilla.org/en-US/docs/Web/CSS/transition) property for the requisite CSS properties to be applied, then, after a short delay (5 ms), applying the properties.
-All this is done as modifications to the element's inline styles, and will thus overwrite any existing inline styles and will be subject to any CSS rule overrides (such as an existing, applicable CSS rule with the `!imporant` property).
+All this is done as modifications to the element's inline styles, and will thus overwrite any existing inline styles and will be subject to any CSS rule overrides (such as an existing, applicable CSS rule with the `!imporant` flag).

 | Param | Type | Description |
 | :--- | :---: | :--- |